My landlord is trying to evict me because of a domestic violence incident in my apartment. What are my rights?

 You can be protected from eviction if:

-- you (or your minor child) are the victim of domestic violence; and
+- you or your minor child is the victim of domestic violence, known as an intra-family offense; and

 - the judge determines that the domestic violence is the reason for the eviction case against you.1